-When it comes to accommodation, any stay in General Luna is where you want to be.
-The place is close to most of the attractions in Siargao including the surfing spots near the Cloud 9 boardwalk.
+When it comes to accommodation in Siargao, any place in General Luna is where you want to be for its close proximity to most of the attractions in Siargao including the surfing spots near the Cloud 9 boardwalk.
 The public market to buy food items and Mama’s grill if you opt for a quick meal are also only a ride away.

 Basic accommodation in General Luna, Siargao

 - Villa Solaria Check rate and availability here

 - Big 9 Hostel Check rate and availability here

 - Moonlight Homestay Check rate and availability here

 Mid-range accommodation with bar and restaurant in General Luna, Siargao